comprna/reorientexpress/README.md

 reorientexpress -predict -data path_to_data -source experimental -model path_to_model -output my_predictions
 ```

-Which takes the experimental data stored in path_to_data and the model stored in path_to_model and converts to forward reads the reads that the model predicts are in reverse complementary, printing the results in my_predictions.csv.
+This takes the experimental data stored in path_to_data and the model stored in path_to_model and predicts the 5'-to-3' orientation of reads, i.e. converts to forward reads the reads that the model predicts are reverse complemented, printing the results in my_predictions.csv.

-Also, in the saved_models/ folder we provide a model trained with the human transcriptome annotation and a model trained with the Saccharomyces cerevisiae transcriptome annoation.
+In the saved_models/ folder we provide a model trained with the human transcriptome annotation and a model trained with the Saccharomyces cerevisiae transcriptome annoation.
 They can be directly used with the "-model" flag.